kukrimate/cc3/readme.md

     The parser is a relatively clean, predictive recursive descent parser.
     It uses an internal FIFO to allow for two tokens of lookahead.
 At its core it's an LL(2) parser.
-However it is entangled with context information required to resolve typedef-name ambiguities, and type information to choose productions during initializer parsing.
+However it is entangled with context information required to resolve typedef-name ambiguities.

     Expressions, initializers and statements produce an AST.
 However scoping is done by the semantic analyzer, thus nested block statements are not